ArithmeticGeomUoa/ArithmeticGeomUoa.github.io/README.md

-# Arithmetic Geometry on National and Kapodistrian University of Athens
+# Group Acting on Curves

 This is the website of our academic research group at Leiden University.